eic/tutorial-developing-benchmarks/_episodes/03-filling_out_your_benchmark.md

     - if [ "$USE_SIMULATION_CAMPAIGN" = true ] ; then
     -     echo "Using simulation campaign so skipping this step!"
     - else
-    -     echo "Grabbing raw events from S3 and running Geant4"
+    -     echo "Grabbing raw events from XRootD and running Geant4"
     -     bash benchmarks/your_benchmark/simulate.sh
     -     echo "Geant4 simulations done!
 Starting eicrecon now!"
     -     bash benchmarks/your_benchmark/reconstruct.sh